veteransaffairscanada/vac-benefits-directory/doc/AIRTABLE.md

 1. Locate the text you want to change in the [app](https://vac-benefits-finder.cds-snc.ca)
 2. Copy the text to the clipboard
 3. Navigate to the [translations sheet](https://airtable.com/tblJAMGWk4ZypG5uX/viwsHMCBUnwx1EC3f) in airtable
-4. Do a ctrl+f (windows) or command+f (mac) search on the page, and paste in the text you copied
+4. Do a ctrl+f (Windows) or command+f (Mac) search on the page, and paste in the text you copied
 5. Locate the row that contains the text you want to change
 6. Enter in your new text in the English and French columns

-### Changing text on a benefit card
+### Changing text/links on a benefit card

 1. Navigate to the [benefits sheet](https://airtable.com/tblcf182f99RjsSDQ/viwMWVJVqS0VphdeQ) in AirTable
 2. Locate the row that corresponds to the benefit you want to change
-3. To change the title, edit the vacNameEn and vacNameFr.
+3. To change the title, edit vacNameEn and vacNameFr.
 To change the one line description, edit oneLineDescriptionEn and oneLineDescriptionFr.
+To change the links to the VAC site, edit benefitPageEn and benefitPageFr.

 ### Changing the eligibility criteria for a benefit